amolv0/exo-db/backend/lambda-functions/restApi/README.md

 Skills-ranking objects have partition keys `{event_id}-{team_id}` with sort key `type` It correponds to the highest skills score a certain team got at a certain event.
+The highest skill score {team_id} got at {event_id}.
-The object also contains season data and region data (IN PROGRESS), so can be used to query the top skills score of any `type` from a season (global skills leaderboard) or a region and season.
+The object also contains season data and region data, so can be used to query the top skills score of any `type` from a season (global skills leaderboard) or a region and season.

 Operations: